PhilHacks/Elevator-App-MySQL/README.md

   - `elevatorManager.js`: The core logic for managing the elevator system.
   - `elevatorModel.js`: Mongoose schema and model for elevator data.
   - `routes.js`: Route definitions for the API endpoints.

-- `img/`: Contains images used in the README.md or for other documentation purposes.

-- `node_modules/`: Directory where NPM installs the project's dependencies.

-- `.gitignore`: Specifies intentionally untracked files to ignore.

-- `README.md`: Provides the documentation for the project, including setup, usage, and description.

-- `package.json`: Records important metadata about the project and lists the dependencies.

 - `main.js`: The entry point of the application where the Express server is set up.

 #### **Key Files:**